Skip to content

 Execution Context

 Do you want to get certain bits of contextual data without having to muck up your data?
 For that matter, if you’re using HTTP OpenApi generation, how would you even do that?
-Enter Request Contexts.
+Enter Contexts.
 These are basically dictionaries of objects that allow middleware to set pieces of data you may be interested in.

 Some Examples